Elective monarchy: Ancient Rome and Byzantium

-Britain
+Great Britain

 A system of elective monarchy existed in Anglo-Saxon England (see Witenagemot).

 John of England was chosen as King of England by a council of nobles and royal advisors at the death of his brother, Richard I, in 1199 because the heir by strict primogeniture, Arthur of Brittany, was a child at that time.
-This affirmed the principle of elective monarchy.

-In 14th, 15th, late 17th and early 18th century England, Parliament effectively asserted that monarchy in England was elective in principle – at least as between various contenders with some dynastic claim for the throne.
+In 14th, 15th, late 17th and early 18th century England, the evolving relations between the Crown and Parliament resulted in a monarchy with both hereditary and quasi-elective elements – at least as between various contenders with some dynastic claim for the throne.
 Henry IV of England was chosen by Parliament in 1399 to replace Richard II.
 Richard was childless, and the Earl of March, the next in line to the throne, was a young child at the time, so Parliament bypassed him in favour of Henry, who had led a revolt against Richard.
 Parliament also confirmed depositions during the Wars of the Roses, as well as Henry VIII's settlements of the crown.
 During the Exclusion Crisis, King Charles II strongly opposed any such idea.

 Following the Glorious Revolution, Parliament enacted the Act of Succession, whose effect was to disinherit the Stuarts and replace them by the Hanoverians, whose dynastic claim was far more remote.
-William III and Mary II, were chosen by Parliament to replace James II.
+William III and Mary II were chosen by Parliament to replace James II.
 (Mary was James' daughter, William was James' nephew, and William and Mary were succeeded by Mary's younger sister Anne.)
 Parliament passed laws in the late 17th and early 18th centuries which explicitly excluded Catholics (and thus the male descendants of James II) from the order of succession.
 The Succession to the Crown Act 2013, replaced male-preference primogeniture with absolute primogeniture and ended disqualification of a person who married a Roman Catholic from succession.

 In Scotland, the Declaration of Arbroath of 1320 asserted the rights of the nobles to choose a king if required, which implied elective monarchy.
 Tanistry was also the system of royal succession until King Malcolm II in the early 11th century introduced direct inheritance.
 The Isle of Man also used tanistry.